brown-cs-224/FEM-Stencil/README.md

 ## Example Video

-- For the following example these parameters are used:
+- For the following example these parameters are used (Note: The video is compressed to gif and might not have the same frame rate with the real simulation):
     - Eigen::Vector3d \_g = Eigen::Vector3d(0.0, -1.0, 0.0); // gravity
     - double \_kFloor = 4e4; //penalty for node collision
     - double \_lambda = 4e3; //incompressibility for the whole material